-Lunch opportunity (additional cost ) – enjoy lunch in Larnach Castles’ Ballroom Cafe or alternatively book a packaged lunch with us and enjoy this picnic style in the beautiful gardens surrounding Larnach Castle with magnificent harbour views .
+Lunch opportunity (additional cost ) – enjoy lunch in Larnach Castles’ Ballroom Cafe or alternatively purchase something and take it out into the beautiful gardens surrounding Larnach Castle and enjoy the magnificent views.

 Then we take you to the places the big buses can’t which offers flexibility enjoying a chance encounter with the local wildlife.

 Enjoy a scenic tour of the Otago Peninsula – you will see some of the finest scenery of the peninsula as we take to the narrow gravel roads.

 Bird watching – The Otago Peninsula is home to many species of wader and waterfowl.
 The scenic inlets and harbour provide a vital food source that attract birdwatchers from all over the world.

 Otakou Marae – All access points to the sea on the peninsula would have been visited and inhabited at some point by the Maori, a people of the elements. (please note we do not go into the Marae).

 Tairoa Head – where the Northern Royal Albatross can often be seen gliding overhead.
 A great chance to view one of the largest sea-birds in the world at their only mainland breeding colony.
 Our guide will take you to the best observation point to see the Royal Albatross and tell you about this gigantic bird which spends most of its life at sea but chooses to come to this spot each year to breed.